Life in the Bay Area

 Stanford West Apartments were completed in the Spring of 2002 and are filled predominantly by faculty and staff.
 You may join a waitlist for one, two, and three bedroom apartments within walking distance from the Medical Center.
 The complex has an on-site day care center.

-For other local and Stanford owned rentals try the Faculty and Staff Housing Office suggested locations, Craig's List, or SU Post (aimed at the Stanford community but not affiliated with the University) in addition to your direct searches.
-Mountain View, a nearby city, has recently passed rent control laws limiting annual increases and many new apartment units have been and continue to be built, increasing housing options and availability.
+For other local and Stanford owned rentals try the Faculty and Staff Housing Office suggested locations, Craig's List and SU Post (aimed at the Stanford community but not affiliated with the University) are popular choices.
+In addition to your direct searches or Facebook blasts, nearly all surrounding cities are safe and nice places to live.
+Stanford subsidizes commutes between SF and San Jose (free Caltrain pass) and East Bay (free Dumbarton Express Stanford commuter shuttle).

 Events & Entertainment